Continued personal medical exclusions is an underwriting option you have with Private Health Insurance if you are looking to change provider.

 However, your new insurer will carry across any existing exclusions you had on your old policy to your new plan.

 If you’re thinking of switch Health Insurance policies, we don’t recommend going it alone.
-If you have pre-existing conditions, it’s especially important you get advice.
-Get in touch with the team at Drewberry, who’ll ensure you switch insurers on the best terms and you get vital continuity of cover.
+If you have pre-existing conditions, it’s especially important you get expert advice to ensure you are making the right decision when it comes to changing insurer.